rahul-bhave/rahul-bhave/README.md

-# Saving the README content as a markdown file

-readme_content = """
 # 👋 Hi, I'm Rahul Bhave

 I'm a seasoned software professional with over 18 years of experience in designing and implementing Test Automation Frameworks.
 My expertise lies in Python, AWS services, Selenium, and DevOps practices.
 I am passionate about building scalable test frameworks, automating cloud workflows, and contributing to open-source projects.